Financial Systems Engineering

 Scope Clarity

-Financial systems work without category drift.
+Financial Systems Engineering without category drift.

 This capability strengthens the operational and backend layer around revenue events.
 It does not turn ProVia Hub into an accounting platform, ERP implementer, bookkeeping service, tax advisor, or financial reporting product.